Gitorious-backup/gitorious-wiki/Wishlist.markdown

 * display the year of commits [[merged](http://gitorious.org/gitorious/mainline/commit/30f136bb75230b2d607bbe64581e60624a5e9269)] [DONE!]

 ## Feature Requests
+* on project/repo pages where it says the license, it should link to the license page.
+The [FSF recently added RDF data for license permissions to the html versions of their licenses](http://www.fsf.org/blogs/licensing/2009-06-rdf) so we should get that rel="license" in there for the web crawlers.
-* commits on main project page and main repo page (eg [here](http://gitorious.org/wfpl) and [here](http://gitorious.org/wfpl/wfpl)) should recognize e-mail aliases of commiters (as set under "manage aliases").
+* commits on main project page and main repo page (eg [here](http://gitorious.org/wfpl) and [here](http://gitorious.org/wfpl/wfpl)) should recognize e-mail aliases of committers (as set under "manage aliases").
 Specifically, these should link their name to their gitorious account and show the [gr]avitar from the primary e-mail
 * make diff's "side-by-side" mode show changed lines with one table row. eg [here](http://gitorious.org/wfpl/wfpl/commit/532d75b922c5e4e2e39172b6fe3c4b2153ffc28d?diffmode=sidebyside).
 * set up an Admin profile - superuser installed by default [DONE!]
 * set up an Admin interface - manage users, daemon status [DONE!]